paat/HA-Nord-Pool-helper-python-scripts/README.md

 Create automations in Home Assistant to utilize these scripts.
 This can be done via the Home Assistant UI under the "Automations" section.

 ## Usage example
-Describe how to use the scripts here, including any necessary configuration or Home Assistant entity setup.

 ### Example: Create input_boolean Helper
 Settings -> Devices & Services -> Helper -> (Create Helper) -> Toggle